digital-synapse/ds.oop/readme.txt

 date:	    02/28/2015
 author:     digital-synapse

  A very fast class framework.
 Allows OOP concepts in javascript including classes, inheritance, multi-inheritance, polymophism, interfaces, and enumerators without using TypeScript.
+Provides scope isolation via dependency injection in modules, controllers, and factories.
 Also very small at only 3 kb for the minified version. (compare that to prototypejs minified 93.38 kb)

 .: Getting Started :.